CK2800/tst/5/readme.md

 5. In the end, you should be able to enjoy 'Van Halen - Jump' by pressing the 'k' key.

 6. Now repeat step 2 and choose formTest.side.
-7. Observe that text is echo'ed as the 14th step.
+7. Observe that text is echo'ed as the 14th step in Selenium IDE.

 ### Selenium JAVA tests